SYU15/github-basics/README.md

 # Github Basics

-Learning the basics of Github
+Learning the basics of Github.

 [Learning this on lynda.com](http://www.lynda.com)